How-to

 Quick checks

-- Pilot backup completes within the window.
+- Pilot backup completes within the target duration.

 - Dedupe/compression ratios match or exceed estimates.

-- Free space stays above 20–30% after prune/GC.
+- Free space stays above 20–30% after normal usage.

 - Network throughput meets peak job needs.